-- Minnesota law requires a readily accessible U.S. Coast Guard approved life vest for every person on duck boats.
+- Minnesota law requires a readily accessible U.S. Coast Guard approved life jacket for every person on waterfowl boats.

 - For boats 16 feet and longer, there must be one U.S. Coast Guard approved flotation seat cushion on board, to throw to someone in distress.